 BUILD YOUR TRIATHLON PERFORMANCE WITH BRICKS

-Training for a triathlon requires time and commitment and we religiously devote time to training each of the three disciplines; swimming sets in pools, swimming distances open water, spend time in the saddle and pounding roads or tracks to build running fitness.
+When it comes to training for a triathlon, we religiously devote time to swimming sets in pools, spend time in the saddle and pounding the miles on roads or tracks – to build the single discipline conditioning.

-Brick sessions are a combination of two disciplines, performed back-to-back, with the priority focus on get your body’s neuromuscular system accustomed to firing / communicating with muscles as and when you need them – note that brick sessions are not necessarily to practice transitions!
+Brick sessions are a combination of two disciplines, performed back-to-back, not only training the two individual disciplines, but also getting your body’s neuromuscular system accustomed to firing / communicating in different sequences on demand.

 Sample brick session:

 10min EASY on the bike to warm up

 5min run as 2min HARD, 3min EASY

 This provides 60minutes of race specific training using two disciplines (if you plan to follow this suggested session, remember transitions will add more time to the total time – 60min activity, 5min more transition time?)

 In your race block of training, include brick sessions in your weekly plans.
 For example, every Wednesday have a brick session – train your body to swap movement patterns as you will need it to in a race.
 But be sure to plan an easier swim and/or bike the following day; brick sessions can be tough!